luizbgomide/EclipsePhase2e-ptbr/src.clean_html/04/25-synthmorphs.md

 ### Lack of Biological Functions

-Shells need not be bothered with trivialities like breathing, eating, defecating, aging, sleeping, or any similar minor but crucial aspects of biological life.
+Shells need not be bothered with trivialities like breathing, eating, defecating, aging, or any similar critical aspects of biological life.
+They do not need to sleep, but a few hours rest is common (and necessary to recharge pools).
 They are also immune to toxins and pathogens.
 Synthmorphs are powered by nuclear and standard batteries, and sometimes solar power; for game purposes, power is not an issue for them.

 ### Pain Filter